Setup Instructions go here...

 /* Hides a section of the wordpress blog widget */

 Here you’ll find out how to live a greener, healthier life in a way that is simple, fun and interesting.
 Clean the chemicals and toxins out of your home, discover fascinating companies and products that can help you in ways you never imagined!
 Sign up here for your gift for stopping by - a report on weatherizing: what is it and why should you care, and get our GreenVillageGreen Gazette e-newsletter too.
 Enjoy our blog, check out our effective green products.
 Ask for what you’d like to see here.
 There’s lots to come including a book and classes.
 You can even consult with Carol if you’d like extra special one-on-one step-by-step guidance on your “clean up” journey.
-The first Green Village Green Home Summit will be held in Knoxville on October 22nd 2016.
+The first Green Village Green Home Summit was held in Knoxville on October 22nd 2016.
 The next is planned for 2018.
 Details of what we offered in 2016 coming soon here.

 Date: 8/15/2015 1:06 PM EDT

 Hello, I'm Carol and this is the Green Village Green blog!

 Driving back from my final SM class (Social Media, not the other SM - although sometimes it feels rather similar) with the terrific Mark Schaefer (I’ve done the course twice now - it takes time to fit it all together to even begin to do it!), Gustav Holst’s the Planet Suite was playing on NPR.
 Any two bars and I instinctively recognize the piece.
 Parts of it are so lovely that it almost hurts.